ecmwf/ecflow/docs/client_api/command_internals.rst

                          and a double micro character is collapsed into a single one.
 References are looked up in the same way as the queried variable itself (user variable, repeat, generated variable, searching up the node tree; or the server variables when path is '/').
+                         Micro characters are paired from left to right; a trailing micro character without a partner does not form a reference and is returned untouched, together with the text after it, e.g. 'some %VAR% then %MALFORMED' yields 'some value then %MALFORMED'.
              - trigger   returns 'true' if the expression is true, otherwise 'false'

             If this command is called within a '.ecf' script, the task calling this command is additionally logged.